 If you've read this book, I would love to hear from you.
-What did you like, what do you want more of, and please submit a review on Amazon and or goodreads.
+What did you like, what do you want more of, and please submit a review on Amazon.

 What if you knew the zombies were coming?